charliejllewellyn/aws-security-workshop/prevention/README.md

 </details>

-Attempt to re-run the exploite above and you will see your requests are denied.
+Attempt to re-run the exploit above and you will see your requests are denied.

 ## Conclusion

-This concludes some expamples of how security policies can be enforced through prevention in the [next module](../detection), we'll look at methods and tools that can be used to detect security events within your systems.
+This concludes some examples of how security policies can be enforced through prevention in the [next module](../detection), we'll look at methods and tools that can be used to detect security events within your systems.